univention/univention-corporate-server/doc/manual/central-management-umc/portal.rst

 server by default.
 In addition to all installed applications of the domain, links to |UCSUMC| as well as the server overview are shown on this portal page.

+To change the displayed portal, the |UCSUCRV| :envvar:`portal/default-dn` must be adjusted.
+After a change, the :program:`univention-portal-server` service must be restarted.

 Custom portals and portal entries can be defined and managed either via the UMC module :guilabel:`Portal` or directly on the portal site.